LearnMoore

 A second, related implication is that we can own up to our mistakes.
 All of us get things wrong all the time; coding errors are the most common incarnation, but it ranges from forgetting meetings to missing deadlines.
 Knowing that it happens to everyone makes it less jarring to admit to it, and easier to deal with it promptly.

-Putting it crudely: You will inevitably make mistakes, and I will inevitably find out about them.
-What you can control is my perception of whether you deal with them constructively: by actively identifying them, owning up to them as soon as possible, and fixing them.
+Putting it crudely: You will inevitably make mistakes, and I will probably find out about them.
+I will make mistakes, and you will find out about them.
+What we can control is whether we deal with them constructively: by actively identifying them, owning up to them as soon as possible, and fixing them.

 Third, this honesty also makes it easier to trust each other.
 Our group is fortunate to operate in a high-trust equilibrium: it’s safe to assume that everyone else has your best interests at heart.
 When you ask them for help, they will usually be glad to give it; they expect the same of you.
 This also includes me: Once you are part of the group, you can trust that I will do what I can to help you complete your work, advance your career, and have good work/life balance.
 Conversely, I trust that you put a solid effort into completing your work and don’t free-ride off of others.
 One example of this is work hours: we don’t police each other in terms of how many hours we work; the crucial point is whether or not the work gets done.
 As long as our work is moving as expected, I won’t care much if you come in late, leave early, or decide to work elsewhere for periods of time (although this should be discussed with me in advance).